 Why choose them:

 Digitalis is focused on deployments of 24/7 managed services, including proactive monitoring, fine-tuning features, response to errors.
-It has a tool for scalability (AxonOps), solutions with Kubernetes, Strategic Cloud Enablement, and more.
+It has a tool for scalability (AxonOps), business solutions with Kubernetes, Strategic Cloud Enablement, and more.

 Select case studies: